balderdashy/sails-docs/assets.md

 # Assets
-> _Note: These docs are now for version 0.9.0 of Sails.
-Please visit [here](http://08x.sailsjs.org) for 0.8.x documentation._

-> _Note: Asset management with Grunt is new in version 0.9.0 of Sails._

 Sails uses a very powerful tool named Grunt to manage your assets.
 With Grunt, the asset management process is completely customizable and easily fits your projects needs.

 ## What is Grunt?